tgihf/cyber-reference-notes/windows/active-directory/techniques/no-users-no-passwords.md

 ## Exploit Domain-Joined SQL Server

-If you have SQL command execution on a Microsoft SQL Server that is joined to the domain, you can [[mssql#Enumerate SQL Server Logins|enumerate SQL server logins]] and [[mssql#Enumerate Domain Principals|enumerate domain principals]].
+If you have SQL command execution on a Microsoft SQL Server that is joined to the domain (i.e., through SQL injection), you can [[mssql#Enumerate SQL Server Logins|enumerate SQL server logins]] and [[mssql#Enumerate Domain Principals|enumerate domain principals]].